Skin Conditions

 Treatment

-• Topical: metronidazole 0.75% gel/cream, ivermectin 1% cream, azelaic acid 15% gel.
+• Topical: a suitable treatment 0.75% gel/cream, ivermectin 1% cream, azelaic acid 15% gel.

-• Oral doxycycline 40 mg modified-release.
+• Oral a suitable treatment 40 mg modified-release.

 • Brimonidine gel for short-term redness reduction.